 Arthritis in Your Ankle

 Osteoarthritis and rheumatoid arthritis are among the two most common causes of joint pain.
 Osteoarthritis occurs due to wear and tear of joints as you age, while rheumatoid arthritis is a long-term, autoimmune disease, meaning that the body's immune system attacks healthy tissue.
 Rheumatoid arthritis is more common in women than men.
 Strength training and low-impact aerobics are recommended by the Arthritis Foundation as it has been found that exercise is key in managing the symptoms of rheumatoid arthritis.

 Read more: What Causes Ankle Pain When Walking?

 Tarsal Tunnel Syndrome

-- American Orthopaedic Foot & Ankle Society: How to Choose Athletic Shoes
+- American Orthopaedic Foot & Ankle Society: How to Select the Right Athletic Shoes

 - Sports Injury Clinic: Tarsal Tunnel Syndrome; Tom Dekkers, M.Sc.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.